NavyTitanium/pfs-paranoid/README.md

 # Todo

-Refactor the project and standardize if for PfSense and create a FreeBSD package
+Refactor the project to standardize it for pfSense and create a FreeBSD package.